marchoeppner/gabi/docs/usage.md

 ### `--reference_fasta` [ default = null ]

 GABI internally runs QUAST for assembly QC.
-For select taxa, we have pre-configured the NCBI reference genome and annotation for this purpose - which the pipeline will select automatically, if possible.
+For select taxa, we have [pre-configured](../conf/resources.config) the NCBI reference genome and annotation for this purpose - which the pipeline will select automatically, if possible.
 If GABI cannot match an assembly to a reference, Quast will run without one.

 If you have a run with samples from a single taxon and you wish to use your own reference genome for QUAST analysis, you can specify it with this option.
 This then also requires a custom annotation in gff3 format (`--reference_gff`, see below).

 ### `--reference_gff` [ default = null ]

 If you want to run Quast against your own reference genome, you also need to provide a matching annotation in gff3 format with this option.

+### `--prokka_proteins` [ default = null ]

+If you analyse a single species and wish to optimize the quality of the genome annotation, you can pass a Fasta file with known proteins to Prokka using this option, as described [here](https://github.com/tseemann/prokka?tab=readme-ov-file#option---proteins).

+### `--prokka_prodigal` [ default = null ]

+If you analyse a single species and wish to optimize the quality of the genome annotation, you can pass a custom prodigal training file using this option, as described [here](https://github.com/tseemann/prokka?tab=readme-ov-file#option---prodigaltf).

 ## Resources